History of Barbados: Early colonial history

 The Portuguese were the first Europeans to discover the island.
 Portuguese navigator Pedro A. Campos named it Os Barbados (meaning "bearded ones").

 Frequent slave-raiding missions by the Spanish Empire in the early 16th century led to a massive decline in the Amerindian population so that by 1541 a Spanish writer claimed they were uninhabited.
 The Amerindians were either captured for use as slaves by the Spanish or fled to other, more easily defensible mountainous islands nearby.

 From about 1600 the English, French, and Dutch began to found colonies in the North American mainland and the smaller islands of the West Indies.
-Although Spanish and Portuguese sailors had visited Barbados, the first English ship touched the island on 14 May 1625, and England was the first European nation to establish a lasting settlement there from 1627, when the William and John arrived with more than 60 white settlers and six African slaves.
+Although Spanish and Portuguese sailors had visited Barbados, the first English ship touched the island on 14 May 1625, and England was the first European nation to establish a lasting settlement there from 1627, when the William and John arrived with more than 60 white settlers and six African enslaved people.

 England is commonly said to have made its initial claim to Barbados in 1625, although reportedly an earlier claim may have been made in 1620.
 Nonetheless, Barbados was claimed from 1625 in the name of King James I of England and Scotland.
 There were earlier English settlements in The Americas (1607: Jamestown, 1609: Bermuda, and 1620: Plymouth Colony), and several islands in the Leeward Islands were claimed by the English at about the same time as Barbados (1623: St Kitts, 1628: Nevis, 1632: Montserrat, 1632: Antigua).
 Nevertheless, the Colony of Barbados quickly grew to become the third major English settlement in the Americas due to its prime eastern location.